-It seeks to ensure that a policy of maximum transparency is adopted and that the provisions of data protection legislation are not misunderstood or misused in such a way as to prevent the sharing of necessary information with parents and staff.
+A policy of maximum transparency should be adopted and the provisions of data protection legislation be understood and used in such a way as to enable the sharing of necessary information with parents and staff.

 What does Government guidance say?

 Government guidance is not explicit.
 NHS guidance, however, says: “You may want to tell people you've been in close contact with in the past 48 hours that you might have COVID-19.”

 The NHS is not encouraging individuals to disclose symptoms to others such as schools so that they may keep that information secret.
 Although schools and colleges no longer have responsibility for contact tracing (this has been taken over by NHS Test and Trace), there are still circumstances where a school would need to have information about particular cases, either to assist NHS Test and Trace or to manage groupings within schools, increase mitigations appropriately or increase levels of ventilation/cleaning in affected areas.
 The DfE says ‘settings will continue to have a role in working with health protection teams in the case of a local outbreak.’

 The NHS defines close contact as follows:

 - close face to face contact (under 1 metre) for any length of time – including talking to them or coughing on them